motm-therapy/website/docs/services.md

 # Our Services

+## Clients Served

 Here at Matters of the Mind Therapy LLC, we provide out-patient treatment for individuals and couples.

-We see anyone _**ages 13 and up**_, no matter their race, sexual orientation, gender identity, religion, or political leanings.
+We see anyone _**ages 13 and up**_.

+We see clients regardless of race, sexual orientation, gender identity, religion, or political leanings.

-Please review our list of methods and specialities to see if our practice is a good fit for you.
+Please review the provider information on our [About](about.md) page to see if any of our providers are a good fit for you.

 ## Scheduling